killerfox34/killerfox34/README.md

 - 👋 Hi, I’m @killerfox34
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning how to code scrach
+- 🌱 I’m currently learning how to code Javascript
-- 💞️ I’m looking to collaborate on a raspberrypi
+- 💞️ I’m looking to collaborate on a Raspberry Pi
-- 📫 How to reach me drake.swearingen@outlook.com
+- 📫 How to reach me Drake.swearingen@outlook.com

 <!---
-killerfox34/killerfox34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+killerfox34/killerfox34 is a ✨ unique ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->